The Japan Imperial Palace in Tokyo is one of those places I have visited multiple times in Tokyo, I seem to keep going back to them!

-Follow along for a photo series with all of our tips!
+Follow along for a photo series along with all of our personal tips.

 Of course, there are plenty of guided Tokyo imperial palace tours that take you around the palace grounds during the year, but I never did one as they are only in Japanese.